Applied Communication (COMM)

 COMM 4206 Evaluating Learning and Development Effectiveness (4 Credits)

-Assessment and evaluation enable learning and development professionals to determine if the benefits of the training endeavors are worth the costs, whether training has met organizational goals, and if further training is necessary.
+Assessment and evaluation enable learning and development professionals to determine if learners acquired the intended content, knowledge, skills and/or attitudes; if the benefits of the training endeavors are worth the costs; whether training has met organizational goals; and if further training is necessary.
 Through case studies, practice exercises, and the development of an authentic assessment plan, students learn how to design, interpret, and apply different types of learning and development evaluation concepts and methods to their respective or intended work settings.

 COMM 4216 Performance Consulting (4 Credits)